IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200 &#8209;U flash:w:/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/bootloaders/optiboot/optiboot_atmega328.hex:i
 </blockquote>

-The -U option string for the bootloader gives the file location where the compiled firmware resides on my Mac.
-You will have to find the path to it on your machine and replace mine with yours.
+The -U option string for the bootloader gives the filesystem path to where the compiled firmware resides on my Mac.
+You will have to find the actual path on your machine and replace mine with yours.
 Note that the signifier in this command is "i", to indicate the firmware file is in the "Intel Hex" format.

 Finally, write the low fuse byte.
 This one changes the clock source for the chip to require a 16&nbsp;MHz external crystal.
-After you write this and perform a power-on reset of the chip, it will need to be connected to such a crystal in order to communicate with avrdude.
+After you write this new value into the fuse and perform a power-on reset of the chip, it will need to be connected to such a crystal in order to communicate with avrdude.
 As Figure 1 shows, I included a 16&nbsp;MHz crystal in my homebuilt programmer also.

 <blockquote>
 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200 &#8209;U lfuse:w:0xff:m